 Original scanned receipts or electronic receipts (containing information equivalent to an acceptable paper receipt) are required:

 - Itemized receipts must be submitted for consumable and non-consumable items purchased from grocery or department stores.

 A Declaration of Missing Evidence form must be completed when a detailed receipt is not available.
-It must include an explanation for the unavailable receipt and list the attempts made to obtain a duplicate itemized receipt.
+The form must include an explanation for the unavailable receipt and list the attempts made to obtain a duplicate itemized receipt.
 This is required to determine if the expenditure should be treated as taxable income to the employee.
-In general, receipts substantiate what has been purchased to assure that (1) expenses are not lavish or extravagant, and (2) the expenditures are otherwise allowed.
+In general, receipts substantiate what has been purchased to ensure that (1) expenses are not lavish or extravagant, and (2) the expenditures are otherwise allowed.
 Repeated requests for reimbursements to the same individual without the required documentation may be denied.